 About the Peers and Consumers Forum

 The NUAA Peers and Consumers Forum aims to celebrate the contribution of consumer and peer workers – either paid or voluntary – in New South Wales.
 Consumers and peers participate in a range of settings – AOD treatment services, needle and syringe programs, consumer groups – all are welcome to attend.
 The successful inaugural Forum was held at the NSW Teachers Federation in Sydney on September 5-6, 2018.
-Read the 2018 prospectus to find out more.
-Stay tuned for details of the September 3-4 2019 Forum.
+You can read the prospectus for our September 3 & 4, 2019 Forum for details of this year’s event.
+Check our Program page for updates.

 The Forum's main goal is to support consumers and peers, and provide a networking opportunity.
 We also want to raise the voice of people who use drugs and AOD service users to support advocacy, reduce stigma and discrimination and improve health service delivery.